 3. Plan more outdoor activities

-Playing outside with your kids is a great way to bond as a family without depending on screens for entertainment.
+Playing outside with your kids is a great way to bond as a family.

-And there’s another potential benefit: A 2017 study in the British Journal of Ophthalmology found that near-sighted six-year-olds generally spent more time indoors than their peers.
+And there’s another potential benefit: protecting your kid’s eyes.
+A recent study found that near-sighted six-year-olds generally spent more time indoors than their peers.

-“We can’t conclude that kids are spending all their time indoors on a screen, but there is potential for correlation,” says Dr. Christine Law, a pediatric ophthalmologist in Kingston, Ont.
+“We can’t conclude that kids are spending all their time indoors on a screen.
+There is potential for correlation,” says Dr. Christine Law, pediatric ophthalmologist.

 Her advice?
-“I tell my patients that at the very least, kids should spend the same amount of time outdoors as they spend on their screens.”
+“At the very least, kids should spend the same amount of time outdoors as they spend on their screens.”

 4. Make screen time a trade-off – and make sure your kids ask first

-For Kelly Jones, a mother of two in Toronto, screen time has to be earned.
+For Kelly Jones, a mother of two, screen time is earned.

-“We encourage the kids to take care of their responsibilities – putting away clothes, tidying, music practice, homework – before even asking for screen time,” she says.
-“This way, we find that the tasks get done with a lot less whining.”
+“Responsibilities like putting away clothes, tidying, music practice, homework come before screen time,” she says.
+“We find that the tasks get done with a lot less whining.”